CXD8/CXD-ROUTER/README.md

 # CXD-ROUTER
-CXD-ROUTER is a high-speed, modular router built on a Rockchip RK3588 SoC.
+CXD-ROUTER is a high-speed, modular router built on a Rockchip RK3588 SoC, powered by USB-C PD.

 Specifications and Features:
 SoC: Rockchip RK3588
 Storage & RAM: Onboard LPDDR4 memory and eMMC storage Upgradable Modules: M.2 slots for 2.5GbE Ethernet and BE3600 Wi-Fi cards
-Power: Powered via USB-C Power Delivery (PD)
+Power: Powered via USB-C Power Delivery (PD) 12v.
+IO: Mini HDMI, USB-C, 2.5G RJ45

 Most consumer routers are locked down and hard to upgrade.
 I built this to have a high-performance router where networking hardware e.g. wifi modules can be easily upgraded using M.2 slots without replacing the entire device.